lvanschilfgaarde/lordcephei.github.io/pages/lmf_mulliken.md

     ~/lm/fp/test/test.fp cr3si6 2
     ~/lm/fp/test/test.fp gdn 2

 Should you want a more in depth look, or a practical example, these are good places to start.
-You will find that the primary difference between this process and that of a standard partial DOS (see the tutorial linked in the 'Preliminaries' section) is the use of the
+You will find that the primary difference between this process and that of a standard partial DOS (see the tutorial linked in the 'Preliminaries' section) is the use of the `mull` switch.

-    --mull

-switch.

 An input file is needed for the material of which the partial DOS should be found.
 A tutorial detailing the steps required to generate a basic input file can be found [here](https://lordcephei.github.io/asa_inputfile/).
 While this tutorial concerns itself with Cr3Si6, the steps involved are applicable to most other materials.